MicrosoftDocs/kaizala-docs/Articles/Solutions/Display Sharepoint announcements.md

 # Display announcements made on SharePoint announcement list in Kaizala groups
 Organizations use SharePoint Announcement app to share news, statuses and other short bits of information to employees .
 Sharepoint Announcement app, that comes with a list, is a special type of list that lets you create an announcement with an expiry date.

 Using this sample, Organizations can share SharePoint announcements with the first line and mobile workers on Kaizala.
-This card has 3 fields in chat card view- Attachments( In this example, Photo story of images), Title, and Announcemnet body (description).
+This card has 3 fields in chat card view- Attachments( In this example, Photo story of images), Title and Announcemnet body (description).
 This is sent to kaizala group as an out-of-the-box announcement card.

 The chat card view is as below